JayanGupta/Hand-Detection/README.md

 * Visual representation of hand landmarks on the webcam feed.
 * Outputs the number of fingers raised and whether the thumb is up.

+## Notebooks

+This repository also includes a couple of Jupyter notebooks where I’ve explored some basic computer vision concepts using OpenCV:

+- `Haar_Cascades.ipynb`: Simple face detection using Haar cascades.
+- `RGB.ipynb`: Basic operations and color channel manipulation with OpenCV.

+These notebooks are included to reflect my ongoing practice and understanding of core computer vision tools in Python.

 ## Libraries Used

 * **cvzone**: For hand tracking and finger counting.